jas-st/softproj/README.md

 ## Structure

-RevTest
+RevTest\
-│   `analysis_simulation.sh` - Bash script for the analysis of simulated data
+│   `analysis_simulation.sh` - Bash script for the analysis of simulated data\
-│   `analysis_biological.sh` - Bash script for the analysis of real data
+│   `analysis_biological.sh` - Bash script for the analysis of real data\
-└───bin
+└───bin\
-│--------   │   `analysis.R` - the R script
+│--------   │   `analysis.R` - the R script\
-│--------   │   `all_tests.cpp` - the C++ script
+│--------   │   `all_tests.cpp` - the C++ script\
-│--------   │   `all_tests.out` - the compiled C++ script
+│--------   │   `all_tests.out` - the compiled C++ script\
-│--------   └───lib - all libraries and header files needed for the C++ script
+│--------   └───lib - all libraries and header files needed for the C++ script\
-│----------------       │   stats.h - the implementations of the four tests (Bowker, Stuart, Internal Symmetry, Quasi-symmetry)
+│----------------       │   stats.hpp - the implementations of the four tests (Bowker, Stuart, Internal Symmetry, Quasi-symmetry)\
-│----------------       │   sat_tests.h - the implementations of the three saturation tests
+│----------------       │   sat_tests.hpp - the implementations of the three saturation tests\
-│----------------       │   file_handling.h - code for reading in the files
+│----------------       │   file_handling.hpp - code for reading in the files\
-│----------------       │   Sequence.h - declarations of used class structures
+│----------------       │   Sequence.hpp - declarations of used class structures\
 └───test_input - example input for testing

 ## Installation & Dependencies

 The software requires **R** and **IQ-Tree** to run.

 ### C++ Script